Does my presentation need an agenda?

 - How the principle of awareness sets you apart

 Objective, target group, logical flow and structure are the basis of any agenda.
 Then you can start thinking about providing orientation, conveying respect, resonating with your audience, and offering exciting prospects.
-If you do this, very little can actually go wrong.
+If you do all this, you’re on the right track to engaging, even inspiring, the people you’ll present to.